mstill3/spark-for-dummies/Everything.md

 - When accessing elements from a tuple tup[0] is the corresponding data element in col 1 and tup[1] would be for the data element in col 2
 - `split(col('text'), "")` Splits the sentence into letters array.
 So `split(“”)[0]` is the first letter
 - `explode()` takes an array and seperates each element onto a new row
+- In the case of Python, the cleanest version is the `col("column-name")` variant as opposed to just specifying colName or `df[colName]`
+- The number of partitions used in Spark is configurable and having too few (causing less concurrency, data skewing and improper resource utilization) or too many (causing task scheduling to take more time than actual execution time) partitions is not good

 ### Others
--
+- Dictionary mode pull df value is bad for large data
+- How many tasks should u have in relation to num cores?
+Equal or multiple

 - Problem with accumlators.
 Accumulators optimized
-- How many tasks should u have in relation to num cores?
-Equal or multiple
 - Scala akka
 - Spark heap as much memory as mapreduce?
 - How create new reader?
 Add spark module?
 - Pipeline featurizer bottleneck
 - Reduce by key bottleneck
-- Error with too many partitions
 - Doesn’t scale Horizontally?
 Stand alone, local, mesos, yarn
 - When triggered accumulators
-- Reader format with output mode and format
-- Correct window parameters
 - How to change value of an rdd
-- Dictionary mode pull df value is bad for large data
+- What does `tail()` do?